mpkottawa/ignitron-preset-tools/README.md

 I found it a pain to always hold switch 1 to enter AMP mode.  use this mod to automatically handle it.
 To add a toggle switch for AMP mode (spst 2 way rocker switch),\:

 connect one side of the switch to gpio pin 35 of the esp32.
-On that same pin, put a 10k ohm resistor in series with a wire to 3.3volts on the board.  the other side of the switch top ground.
+On that same pin, put a 10k ohm resistor in series with a wire to 3.3volts on the board.  the other side of the switch, run to ground.
 ---

   to enable allowing a rocker switch to activate AMP mode any time it boots up, modify ignitron firmware by modifying one file in 2 spots, ignitron.ino in the root folder (/ignitron/ignitron.ino).